opendatalu/udata/CONTRIBUTING.md

 **NOTE**: If you are fixing an existing issue, don't forget to end your commit message with `(fix #XXX)` where `XXX` is the original issue number.
+You can also add `fix #XXX` in the PR description.
 This will improve the tracability and will magicaly close the issue as soon as the commit is merged.

+### Merging

+When the PR has been approved (at least once), you are free to merge it in master.
+We have a squash & merge strategy and pay attention to having a clean commit message.
+You can then delete the branch.
+If linked with an issue, the issue should be closed automatically.

 ## Discussing strategies